tanjunchen/kubernetes/think-about-test-e2e.md

     other functions
     ```
 Or we can continue to encapsulate some simple gomega.* in test/e2e/ folder.
 We can replace this code with framework.WrapperFunction(function, paramaters...) which is more readable and easy to be understood what the code does.
-The following is my rough survey calling a function in `gomega.*` form
+The following is my rough survey calling a function in `gomega.*` form.

     ```
     form     the number of summary
     gomega.
 599